DAFT-8/bookmarks/README.md

 - [Dork Search](https://dorksearch.com) — A search engine for Google dorks, helping users find specific information through advanced search queries.
 - [Information Laundromat](https://informationlaundromat.com) — A search engine for investigate content relationships from across the infosphere.
 - [Webmii](https://webmii.com) — A search engine for people and businesses that aggregates information from various sources.
-- [Startpage](https://www.startpage.com) — A privacy-focused search engine that does not track users.
 - [Web Archive](https://web.archive.org) — A digital archive of the web, allowing users to view past versions of websites.
 - [Shodan](https://www.shodan.io) — A search engine for Internet-connected devices.
 - [Censys](https://search.censys.io) — A search engine that helps researchers find and analyze devices and services exposed to the internet.